Sheifc/42-C-piscine/README.md

 # C programming

-This repo includes practical test and programming challenges performed at 42 school as part of the c piscine.
+This repo includes practical test and programming challenges performed at `42 School` as part of the `C piscine`.

 From c00 to c06 are the modules performed and evaluated correctly.